griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

 agent = Agent(
     prompt_driver=OpenAiChatPromptDriver(temperature=0.3),
-    rules=[
+    input_template="You will be provided with a tweet, and your task is to classify its sentiment as positive, neutral, or negative.
+Tweet: {{ args[0] }}", rules=[
         Rule(
-            value="You will be provided with a tweet, and your task is to classify its sentiment as positive, neutral, or negative.
-Output only the sentiment."
+            value="Output only the sentiment."
         )
     ],
 )